 Requirement Description NameNode HA NameNode HA must be enabled and working properly.
+From Ambari Web, the NameNodes, ZKFailoverControllers and JournalNodes must be "green" and showing no alerts.
 See the Ambari User's Guide for more information, Configuring NameNode High Availability.
 NameNode Truncate In HDP 2.2, truncate must be disabled and this prerequisite is REQUIRED .
 There is an hdfs-site configuration dfs.allow.truncate, This configuration property is set to true if truncate is enabled.
 If the property is not set or is false, truncate is disabled.
 In 2.3 onwards, truncate is always enabled, which is acceptable.
 Therefore, this check is not applicable and will not be performed with HDP 2.3 maintenance upgrades.